joeyvigil/squeakincgames/GBrules.md

 ### Player Turn

+Player turn consists of the following:

-Gain Talents equal to the income tracker
+1. Gain Talents equal to the income tracker
-Play a card from your hand at take its action, place that card in your personal discard
+2. Play a card from your hand at take its action, place that card in your personal discard
-Loan: Trade income for Talents
+   - Loan: Trade income for Talents
-Production: Produce resources
+   - Production: Produce resources
-Trade: Buy and sell resources
+   - Trade: Buy and sell resources
-Development: Purchase "Technology" cards
+   - Development: Purchase "Technology" cards
-Reset: Place discard into hand, gain income
+   - Reset: Place discard into hand, gain income
-Build:
+   - Build:
-Purchase "Adjacent Building" card
+     - Purchase "Adjacent Building" card
-Purchase "Distant Building" card
+     - Purchase "Distant Building" card
-Build adjacent to one of your current towns
+     - Build normally

 ---